 The cheapest area to buy a property in London is Barking and Dagenham, where the average property price in October 2018 was £300,518.
 Bexley came in as the second cheapest area to buy a home, with the average price totalling £341,784.
 The third cheapest local authority to buy in London is Newham, where the average house price is £365,931.

 By contrast, the most expensive area in London is Kensington and Chelsea, where the average house price in October 2018 was £1,238,614.
 The City of Westminster is currently the second most expensive area to buy in London and the average property there costs £1,028,141.
 Camden is the third most expensive location for buyers, with an average price of £821,238.

-If you're thinking about buying in London, you'll need to consider expenses like council tax and commuting in addition to the cost of buying a house.
+If you're thinking about buying in London, you'll need to consider expenses such as council tax and commuting in addition to the cost of buying a house.

 The map and table below show average house prices, council tax rates, travel zones and travel fares for each London local authority.

 With property prices as they are, getting a mortgage for a home in London can seem like a daunting task, especially if you're a first-time buyer.

 Before you start looking for homes, it's important to work out how much you can borrow, to get an idea of the types of properties you can afford.

 As a general rule of thumb, mortgage lenders are allowed to loan up to 4.5 times the total annual income of you and anyone else you're buying with, but they'll also consider a variety of other factors including your creditworthiness, debts you currently owe, average spending and your personal circumstances.